wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-aspnet5-getting-started-blobs.md

     await container.CreateIfNotExistsAsync();

-**NOTE:** The APIs that perform calls <!-- keep by customization: begin --> out <!-- keep by customization: end --> to Azure storage in ASP.NET 5 are asynchronous.
-See [Asynchronous <!-- deleted by customization programming --><!-- keep by customization: begin --> Programming <!-- keep by customization: end --> with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
+**NOTE:** The APIs that perform calls to Azure storage in ASP.NET 5 are asynchronous.
+See [Asynchronous programming with Async and Await](http://msdn.microsoft.com/zh-cn/library/hh191443.aspx) for more information.
 The code below assumes async programming methods are being used.

 To make the files within the container available to everyone, you can set the container to be public by using the following code.